-But for two decades, the nation's leading public health organization has been unable to even try to figure out how to stop it.
+But for two decades, the nation's leading public health organisation has been unable to even try to figure out how to stop it.

 The 2017 federal budget, which is still under negotiation in advance of a December 9 deadline, will mark 20 years since Congress last approved federal funding for the Centers for Disease Control and Prevention (CDC) to conduct research into gun violence.